 Since its foundation in 1972, IOI has trained hundreds of young practitioners, and contributes towards a growing global network of trained and empowered leaders fully conversant with the latest developments in ocean governance, and resulting in a critical mass of IOI Alumni network of professionals and practitioners in ocean governance.

-Yet, as our understanding of the Ocean and Ocean Governance continuously evolves, the IOI remains committed, as part of its ongoing Alumni outreach programme, to provide learning opportunities where cutting-edge issues can be addressed, further enhancing the careers and professional development of its alumni.
-In addition to providing topic updates, the online modules will be highly interactive to allow participants to share ideas and experiences and encourage peer to peer learning.
+As our understanding of the Ocean and Ocean Governance continuously evolves, the IOI remains committed to provide learning opportunities where cutting-edge issues can be addressed, further enhancing the careers and professional development of its alumni.